 Patients and family members should understand that diagnosing DRD can be challenging, but that there are steps toward differentiating among the various types.

-Symptoms of DRD can usually be treated effectively with a drug called levodopa, and most often a combination of levodopa and carbidopa.
-In many cases, full physical functionality—including walking, running, speaking, writing—is restored or preserved.
+Symptoms of dopa-responsive dystonia (DRD) can usually be treated effectively with an oral medication called levodopa, and most often a combination of levodopa and carbidopa.
+In many cases, full physical functionality--including walking, running, speaking, writing--is restored or preserved.